Suzanna-Linn/slua/docs/beta.md

   </tr>
 </table>

+The constants TRUE and FALSE are probably changed to boolean values.

 ### Others

 - Script memory : SLua scripts will have 128k of memory.
 LSL scripts compiled to VM Luau will also have 128k.
 LSL Mono will stay with 64k.
-- TRUE / FALSE : They could stay the same or change to boolean values.
 - Default "new script" : There will be a different script, without using state_entry() and with ll.OwnerSay() instead of ll.Say().

 ### SLua editor